jeremiahlukus/flutter_template/README.md

 ## Getting Started 🚀

 ### First step
+Setup your backend to login a user.
+On login the path needs to be be `/callback?state=6meYRKLtQMSGctx2UXsxCd4L` the state is your api token.
+I logout using the api part of my backend `/api/v1/auth` in this call i delete the users token.
+Soon ill add a refresh token endpoint.

+I separated the WebAppAuthenticator so you can easily replace with your solution.

+### Second step
 Run `dart pub global activate derry`
 This will allow you to run commands defined in derry.yaml like `derry lint` Support for running integration tests with flavors is added